smart-facility/cognicity-server/README.md

 ### Configuration
 Server configuration parameters are stored in a configuration file which is parsed by server.js.
 See config.js for an example configuration.
 It is possible to run multiple server instances using different configuration files so long as a unique port is assigned to each instance.

+#### API
+* aggregates.archive.level - The key of the aggregate level ('config.pg.aggregate_levels') to use for archive aggregate response data

 #### Postgres connection
 * conString - PostgreSQL connection string (see node-postgres module documenation)[https://github.com/brianc/node-postgres]
 * reconnectionDelay - Delay between reconnection attempts if postgres connection lost
 * reconnectionAttempts - Number of times to attempt to reconnect before dying
+* aggregate_levels - Database tables, keys are the label and values are the table name
+* infrastructure_tbls - Database tables, keys are the label and values are the table name
+* limit - Max number of confirmed reports to return
+* uc_limit - Max number of unconfirmed reports to return

 #### Serving web content
 * The `config.public_dir` parameter is the location of public HTML, CSS, JS web pages to serve.